zzhang82/web422/notes/angular-forms-intro.md

 #### HTML Form, in an Angular app

-How do we do this in an Angular app?

 Well, before making any changes to the form, add the Angular forms-handling bits to the project.
 In the documentation's [Revise *app.module.ts*](https://angular.io/guide/forms#revise-appmodulets) section, we do a task with two related steps:
 1. Import the FormsModule